-West Point does NOT have organic MEDEVAC capability to support training complex operations, therefore using units and organizations will plan medical evacuation with their own organic assets.
+The USMA does NOT have an organic MEDEVAC capability to support training complex operations; therefore units and organizations will plan medical evacuation with their organic assets.
 Stat Flights are for the emergency evacuation of injured personnel by air ambulance.
 Only the emergency first responder on site, DES dispatcher or KACH medical personnel are authorized to request or terminate a MEDEVAC mission.

-To airspace clearance for a Stat Flight, contact Range Operations by Motorola Handheld "Livefire" channel or by telephone at (845)938-3930.
+To obtain a Stat Flight, contact Range Operations by Motorola Handheld "Livefire" Channel or by telephone at (845)938-3930.
 After Hours the Military Police Dispatch at (845)938-3333.
-Air Frequency is VHF 126.20.

-9-LINE MEDEVAC ANNOUNCED LINE LINE INFO LINE INFO DESCRIPTION 1 Location of the Pick-Up site by 6-digit grid and any prominent terrain features nearby.
+9-LINE MEDEVAC ANNOUNCED LINE INFO DECODIDATION LINE LINE INFO LINE INFO DESCRIPTION 1 Location of the Pick-Up site by 6-digit grid and any prominent terrain features nearby.
 2 Unit Identification 3 A= B= Number of Patients by evacuation category/precedence A=Urgent (requires immediate evacuation to prevent loss of life B=Priority (serious injury, but NOT life threatening 4 A= B= C= D= Special equipment needed: A=none B=hoist C=extraction equipment D=ventilator 5 A= B= Number of patients A=litter B=ambulatory 6 Number and types of wounds, injuries and illnesses 7 Method of marking landing zone/pick-up site A=panels B=pyrotechnic signal C=smoke signal D=none E=other 8 Patient nationality and status A=US military B=US civilian C=other (describe) 9 Terrain description of pick-up site, any site hazards; if none=so state